-Spiny water flea are native to Europe and Asia.
+Spiny water fleas are native to Europe and Asia.
 They were first found in Lake Superior in 1987 and first discovered in inland Minnesota lakes in Island Lake Reservoir north of Duluth in 1990.
 Today, they are found in Lake Mille Lacs, Lake of the Woods, and Lake Vermilion.
-As of 2015, the Minnesota DNR lists about 40 water bodies as infested with spiny waterflea.
+As of 2015, the Minnesota DNR listed about 40 water bodies as infested with spiny water fleas.

 How they spread

-Spiny water flea were first introduced to the Great Lakes through ballast water.
-Today, recreational boaters and anglers can inadvertently move them or their eggs on fishing line, bait buckets, live wells, or fishing nets.
+Spiny water fleas were first introduced to the Great Lakes through ballast water.
+Today, recreational boaters and anglers can inadvertently move them or their eggs in any residual water in boats or gear and on fishing line, bait buckets, livewells, or fishing nets.